 ME (Masters of Engineering in Engineering Management)

 The degree is focused on preparing the next generation of engineering leaders by offering a top-quality, masters-level engineering management program available on-campus or through distance learning.
 The portability and flexibility of the distance option enables the student to balance an advanced degree with a fast-paced career and life.
 The curriculum focuses on the unique requirements of technical management, including: finance and accounting, project management, quality and productivity, process management, leadership, and entrepreneurship.
-CAETE, the Center for Advanced Engineering and Technology Education, delivers the distance courses in Video Streaming.
-CDs and DVDs are available upon request.
+Engineering Anywhere provides convenient and flexible graduate education from the College of Engineering via online delivery (streaming and downloading from the Internet) and CD-ROM.
+Engineering Anywhere is a global learning opportunity provided by the University of Colorado Boulder’s College of Engineering and Applied Science and The Center for Advanced Engineering and Technology Education.

 Opportunities for dual degrees include:

-- Undergraduate GPA of at least 3.00.
-Applicants with a GPA under 3.00 are required to take the GRE or you can consider the option of starting as a non-degree seeking student.
-(Note that anyone with a GPA below 2.5 will be required to take the GRE).
+GPA of 3.0 from a regionally accredited institution.
+If your GPA is below 3.0, then GRE scores must be provided for provisional admission or you can consider the option of starting as a non-degree seeking student (note that anyone with a GPA below 2.5 will be required to take the GRE).